Finding Theme Communities from Database Networks: Experiments

-In this subsection, we analyze the effects of the cohesion threshold $\alpha$ and the frequency threshold $\epsilon$ for TCS in the real world database networks.
-The settings of parameters are $\alpha \in \{0.0, 0.1, 0.2, 0.3, 0.5, 1.0, 1.5, 2.0\}$ and $\epsilon\in\{0.1, 0.2, 0.3\}$.
-We do not evaluate the performance of TCS for $\epsilon=0.0$ and $\epsilon > 0.3$, because TCS is too slow to stop in reasonable time when $\epsilon=0.0$ and it loses too much accuracy when $\epsilon>0.3$.
-Since TCS with $\epsilon\in\{0.1, 0.2, 0.3\}$ still run too slow on the original database networks of BK, GW and AMINER, we use small database networks that are sampled from the original database networks by performing a breadth first search from a randomly picked seed vertex.
-From BK and GW, we obtain sampled database networks with 10,000 edges.
-For AMINER, we sample a database network of 5,000 edges.
+We do not evaluate the performance of TCS for $\epsilon=0.0$ and $\epsilon > 0.3$, because TCS cannot stop in reasonable time when $\epsilon=0.0$, and it loses too much accuracy when $\epsilon>0.3$.
+Since TCS with $\epsilon\in\{0.1, 0.2, 0.3\}$ still run too slow on the original DBNs of BK, GW and AMINER, we use smaller DBNs that are sampled from the original DBNs by doing a breadth first search from a random seed vertex.
+From each of BK and GW, we sample one DBN with 10,000 edges.
+For AMINER, we sample a DBN of 5,000 edges. \nop{\todo{Do you conduct the sampling multiple times and report the average results or just try one sample?}}